 You can find out more on our breast enlargement and breast reduction sections.

-In your initial consultation, we will discuss the variables that may affect your procedure, including your age, the size and shape of your breasts, and the condition of your skin.
+In your free consultation, we will discuss the variables that may affect your procedure, including your age, the size and shape of your breasts, and the condition of your skin.